lucienbill/lucienbill.github.io/_posts/2016-8-23-Hello-World.md

 ---
 layout: post
-title: Welcomme to my blog!
+title: Welcome to my blog!
 ---

 This is my blog, I plan on using it to share some of my knowledge.